alibaba/GraphScope/docs/interactive_engine/neo4j/supported_cypher.md

 # Cypher Support
-We report the current capabilities of GIE, concerning its support for Neo4j's Cypher queries.
-This includes the data types, operators and clauses that it supports.
-Note that we have also included the functionalities that we plan to support in the near future as "Planned" features.
+This document outlines the current capabilities of GIE in supporting Neo4j's Cypher queries and compares them to the [syntax](https://neo4j.com/docs/cypher-manual/current/syntax/) specified in Neo4j.
+While our goal is to comply with Neo4j's syntax, GIE currently has some limitations.
+One major constraint is that we solely support the **read** path in Cypher.
+Therefore, functionalities associated with writing, such as adding vertices/edges or modifying their properties, remain **unaddressed**.

+We provide in-depth details regarding Cypher's support in GIE, mainly including data types, operators and clauses.
+We further highlight planned features that we intend to offer in the near future.
-In this document, all terminologies including data types, operators, and keywords in clauses are case-insensitive.
-However, for clarity, we have chosen to use capital and lowercase letters for the terminologies of Neo4j and GIE, respectively.
+While all terminologies, including data types, operators, and keywords in clauses, are case-insensitive in this document, we use capital and lowercase letters for the terminologies of Neo4j and GIE, respectively, to ensure clarity.

 ## Data Types
 As [Neo4j](https://neo4j.com/docs/cypher-manual/current/values-and-types), we have provided support for